-- The Collaborative's tuition funding of \$4.6 million was from member public school systems and other non-member public school systems in Southeastern Massachusetts. - The Massachusetts Department of Developmental Services and Massachusetts Commission for the Blind continue their support of the Collaboratives Supporting Adults for Inclusion Living (SAIL) program through various service contracts totaling \$2.8 million for the year. - MassHealth supports the Adult Day Health (ADH) program by funding tuition based on consumer's attendance as well as reimbursing for transportation costs.
+- The Collaborative's tuition funding of \$4.8 million was from member public school systems and other nonmember public school systems in Southeastern Massachusetts. - The Massachusetts Department of Developmental Services and Massachusetts Commission for the Blind continue their support of the Collaborative's Supporting Adults for Inclusion Living (SAIL) program through various service contracts totaling \$3.5 million for the year. - MassHealth supports the Adult Day Health (ADH) program by funding tuition based on consumer's attendance as well as reimbursing for transportation costs.
 Also, the Department of Elementary and Secondary Education (DESE) reimburses food costs for this program.
-MassHealth payments totaled \$928,000 for tuition and transportation costs and the DESE reimbursed the Collaborative \$37,000 for food costs during the year. - The total liabilities and deferred inflows of resources exceeded assets and deferred outflows of resources (net position) for the year by \$95,000.
+MassHealth payments totaled \$1.5 million for tuition and transportation costs and the DESE reimbursed the Collaborative \$80,000 for food costs during the year. - The total assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources (net position) for the year by \$279,000. - In 2022, the Collaborative implemented Governmental Accounting Standards Board (GASB) Statement #87, Leases.
+Due to this, the Collaborative recognized \$2.0 million in lease financing and \$458,000 in debt service payments related to leases.
+At year end, the Collaborative reported a lease payable totaling \$1.5 million.
+A corresponding capital asset was also recorded.